stimpy77/xio.js/README.md

 ## Side notes

 If you run the Jasmine tests, make sure the .json file type is set up as a mime type.
-IIS Express will return a 403 otherwise.
+For example, IIS and IIS Express will return a 403 otherwise.
 Google reveals this: http://michaellhayden.blogspot.com/2012/07/add-json-mime-type-to-iis-express.html